groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 - **Where can I find the full list of supported extensions?**
   Call `FileType.getSupportedFileTypes()` at runtime; the list is always up‑to‑date.

+## What is Java File Upload Validation?

+Java file upload validation is the practice of confirming that a file submitted by a user conforms to a set of allowed types **before** you pass it to a processing library.
+By validating early, you protect your app from unexpected exceptions, reduce server load, and provide clear feedback to users.

+## Why Use GroupDocs.Annotation for Validation?

+- **Always current** – The library maintains its own internal registry, so you never have to manually update a hard‑coded list.
+- **Built‑in content check** – GroupDocs validates the actual file content, not just the extension.
+- **Performance‑ready** – You can **cache supported extensions** once per application start, giving O(1) look‑ups for every upload.

 ## Prerequisites and Setup Requirements

-Before we jump into the code, let's make sure you have everything you need.
-Trust me, getting this right from the start will save you hours of debugging later.
+Before we dive into code, make sure your environment is ready.

 ### What You'll Need

-- **Required Libraries and Versions** – GroupDocs.Annotation for Java 25.2.
-Earlier versions may have different APIs.
+- **Required Libraries and Versions** – GroupDocs.Annotation for Java 25.2 (or newer).
-- **Environment** – Java 8 or higher (Java 11+ recommended) and Maven 3.6+ (or Gradle if you prefer).
+- **Environment** – Java 8 or higher (Java 11+ recommended) and Maven 3.6+ (or Gradle).
-- **Knowledge** – Familiarity with basic Java, Maven/Gradle, and exception handling.
+- **Knowledge** – Basic Java, Maven/Gradle, and exception handling.

 ### Maven Configuration